-Since 2015 we have substantially improved our IT infrastructure to spot and analyse financial crime, investing USD1 billion in new and upgraded systems.
+Over recent years we have substantially improved our IT infrastructure to spot and analyse financial crime, investing in new and upgraded systems.

 We are focusing our improvements on five areas:

 HSBC is constantly striving to improve the way we detect and prevent financial crime and explore technologies that help us build on existing capabilities.
-Fighting financial crime is a key area that can benefit from innovation and we’re always looking to invest in financial technology (fintech) firms that can help us achieve this.
+Fighting financial crime is a key area that can benefit from innovation and we’re working with and investing in a number of financial technology (fintech) firms that can help us achieve this.

 Our investment is already delivering results.
 We launched a global social network analytics platform in 2018 which enables us to identify links between different customers and transactions, making it easier to see where there might be criminal networks.
 In 2019, the platform won two industry awards.
 Also in 2019, we became the first bank to introduce a system that will automatically screen all our trade finance transactions for potential signs of financial crime.

 Over the coming years, we aim to evolve significantly our approach to financial crime risk management by using our size and scale to use all the data available to us and apply advanced analytics and artificial intelligence.

 This will help us overcome some of the inherent limitations in the current industry-wide approach to financial crime risk management that uses a small amount of available information and results in a high number of false alerts.